 Sometimes, it refers to the underworld where the souls of men walk around like shadows.
 Frequently, “Hades” simply refers to the grave.
 It is not a mystical place, but is simply the hole in the ground where your body goes when you die.
-Most translators think that is what Peter is referring to, and translate “Hades” as “the grave.”
+Most translators and Bible scholars believe that this is what Peter is referring to, and translate “Hades” as “the grave.”

 This verse is often brought up as defense that Jesus descended into hell, but this is not the best understanding of this passage.
-In verse 8, Paul talks about how Jesus ascended into heaven, and to explain this, Paul reminds His readers that Jesus was simply returning to where He came from, that is, heaven.
+In Ephesians 4:8, Paul talks about how Jesus ascended into heaven, and to explain this, Paul reminds His readers that Jesus was simply returning to where He came from, that is, heaven.

 He only ascended from earth to heaven because He first descended from heaven to earth.
 The descent of Jesus was not from earth into hell, but was from heaven to earth.

 1 Peter 4:6

-While this could mean that Jesus went to hell to preach to people in prison, why are the people who were alive in the days of Noah singled out?
+While this could mean that Jesus descended into hell to preach to people in prison, why are the people who were alive in the days of Noah singled out?
 Some believe it was Noah who was doing the preaching by the Spirit, and he was preaching about Christ, but they did not believe, and so are now dead and in prison.